 In the family room, we lounge around a lot on the sectional with our computers (sometimes while simultaneously watching TV—sick, I know).
 Where the two pieces of my sectional meet, a power strip lurks beneath on the floor.
 You can pull up a cell phone charger, an iPad cord, possibly even the charger to my husband’s electric shaver.
 There’s a lot hidden under the cushions.

-Above: From a distance you would never know a tangle of nasty wire is attached to the power strip that sits beneath the sectional.
+Above: From a distance you would never know a nasty tangle of wire is attached to the power strip that sits beneath the sectional.
 The whole spaghetti-bowl mess is tucked between the cushions of the sofa, and we fish out the appropriate cord when we need it.
-Cost: $8.99 (for a Belkin 6-Outlet Home/Office Surge Protector from Amazon).
+Cost: $7.25 (for a Belkin Six-Outlet Home/Office Surge Protector from Amazon).

 If you don’t have a sectional, you still may be able to accomplish this neat trick.
 Simply attach your power cords to a power strip that sits on the floor behind the sofa, and thread the cords up through cushions or unobtrusively up the side of an arm.